dotnet/csharpstandard/standard/statements.md

 A static local function

-- Shall not reference instance members from an implicit or explicit `this` or `base` reference.
-- Shall not reference local variables, parameters, or non-static local functions from the enclosing scope.
 - May reference static members, type parameters, constant definitions and static local functions from the enclosing scope.
-- May use `nameof()` to reference locals, parameters, non-static local functions, `this` or `base` from the enclosing scope.
+- Shall not reference `this` or `base` nor instance members from an implicit `this` reference, nor local variables, parameters, or non-static local functions from the enclosing scope.
+However, all these are permitted in a `nameof()` expression.

 Overload resolution of a call within a local function is not affected by whether the local function is static.